 This doesn’t seem rite and only reminds us of the fall of the speculators market in the US during ‘90s.
 Why would people be interested to buy cheap quality translated comics against that price?
 I still don’t understand what makes Indrajal comics this much hit.
 Compared to that Amar Chitra Katha is much better and I won’t be astonished if people starts collecting them against higher price.
 This is the high time for Indian comics as there are lots of new initiatives being taken everyday to produce quality material.
 Then why this childish craze?
 Why this going backward?

+When asked if he collects comics, Scott McCloud answered in a certain interview that, he is not a collector and has a very strong antipathy toward collector culture.
 “They nearly destroyed the industry in the ’90s.
 It’s so beside the point.
 It’s fetishist stuff.
 We hope people will read what we write and draw, not just shove it in a bag.
 Comics are for reading.
 It’s demeaning to have them sitting with baseball cards.”

 The foolish publicity stunts and marketing schemes of the American comics Giants (you know what I mean) did much harm to the industry and the medium.
 I’m sure the situation here isn’t going that way.
 But still the culture of collecting comics is not something desirable.
 Well, I have a knack of collecting piece of works (other than single panel like ads) that uses images and text side by side to narrate a story or establish an idea (but is not what we call comics or even sequential art) but that is simply for academic purpose.
 I would like to burn my entire collection of the Bengali translation of Tintin before ‘collecting’ Indrajal comics or any other comics.